A Family Safari in Africa

 Note: Don’t underestimate the difficulty of getting young kids to swallow pills.
 If your kids are going to take malaria medications, have a pill plan in advance.

-Take your kids to Africa!
+Take your kids on a family safari to Africa!
 But get your vaccinations far in advance, and don’t try to fit in too many parks.

 Kid Friendly: Moderately kid-friendly.
 We spent 62 hours on game drives over the course of two weeks, and we had 25 hours of additional including airport transfers and driving between parks.
 That’s a lot of time in the car.
 If your kids are fine with that, you’ll have an easy time.
 If they get stir-crazy, it will be a problem.